valk-lang/valk-legacy/docs/docs.md

 private.pkg fn ... // function is private except in this package

 struct MyStruct {
-    private {prop-name}: ...    // property is private except in this file private.ns {prop-name}:  ...  // property is private except in this namespace private.pkg {prop-name}: ...  // property is private except in this package readonly {prop-name}: ...    // property is public but can only be modified from this file readonly.ns {prop-name}: ...   // property is public but can only be modified from this namespace readonly.pkg {prop-name}: ...  // property is public but can only be modified from this package }
+    - {prop-name}: ...    // property is private except in this file -ns {prop-name}:  ...  // property is private except in this namespace -pkg {prop-name}: ...  // property is private except in this package ~ {prop-name}: ...    // property is public but can only be modified from this file ~ns {prop-name}: ...   // property is public but can only be modified from this namespace ~pkg {prop-name}: ...  // property is public but can only be modified from this package }
 ```